-Dutch law (Section 2:96a of the DCC) and the Articles of Association give shareholders pre-emptive rights to subscribe on a pro rata basis for any issue of new shares or, upon a grant of rights, to subscribe for shares.
+Dutch law (Section 2:96aa of the DCC) and the Articles of Association give shareholders pre-emptive rights to subscribe on a pro rata basis for any issue of new shares or, upon a grant of rights, to subscribe for shares.
 Holders of shares have no pre-emptive rights upon (1) the issue of shares against a payment in kind (being a contribution other than in cash); (2) the issue of shares to our employees or the employees of a member of our group; and (3) the issue of shares to persons exercising a previously granted right to subscribe for shares.

 A shareholder may exercise pre-emptive rights during a period of at least two weeks from the date of the announcement of the issue of shares.
 Pursuant to the Articles of Association, the shareholders at the General Meeting may restrict or exclude the pre-emptive rights of shareholders.
 A resolution of the shareholders at the General Meeting to restrict or exclude the pre-emptive rights or to designate our board of directors as our body authorized to do so, may only be adopted on the proposal of our board of directors with the consent of the majority of the non-executive directors.
+A resolution of the shareholders at the General Meeting to restrict or exclude the pre-emptive rights or to design the consent of the majority of the non-executive directors.
 A resolution of the shareholders at the General Meeting to exclude or restrict pre-emptive rights, or to authorize our board of directors to exclude or restrict pre-emptive rights, requires a majority of at least two-thirds of the votes cast, if less than 50% of our issued and outstanding share capital is present or represented at the General Meeting.